-After your campaigns are active in Twitter, Attribution Analytics notifies Twitter's real-time endpoint of conversions (i.e. installs and other events).
-If responsible, Twitter then returns back to Attribution Analytics the corresponding conversion data (i.e. impressions and clicks) which we use to attribute the install.
+After your campaigns are active in Twitter, Attribution Analytics notifies Twitter’s real-time endpoint of conversions (i.e. installs and other events).
+If responsible, Twitter then returns back to Attribution Analytics the corresponding click/impression data which we use to attribute the install.
 Corresponding installs, opens, and other events are notified to Twitter based on your event sharing settings.

-Setting up the Twitter - Attribution Analytics integration is streamlined and requires next-to-no manual setup.
-Note: Before you can setup the integration, you need to already have setup Twitter campaigns.
+Setting up the Twitter integration is streamlined and requires minimal manual setup.
+Before you can set up the integration, you need to already have set up Twitter campaigns.
 If you have not done so already, please follow the steps provided below.

-- At the very top of the page, click/navigate to Conversion tracking, click Mobile app events, and then click Go to Mobile App Tracking as shown in the following screenshot.
+- At the very top of the page, go to Tools, click Conversion tracking, click Mobile app events, and then click Go to TUNE:

-- In the Leaving Twitter Ads dialog box, click Go to Mobile App Tracking as shown in the following screenshot.
+- In the Leaving Twitter Ads dialog box, click Go to TUNE:

-- On the Twitter page, click Enable as shown in the following screenshot.
+- On the Twitter Details page, click Enable:

-- In the Enable Twitter Integration dialog box, check the box for I have read and accept the Twitter Terms and Conditions for Conversion Tracking for Mobile Apps, and then click Sign in with Twitter as shown in the following screenshot.
+- In the Enable Twitter Integration dialog box, check the box for I have read and accept the Twitter Terms and Conditions for Conversion Tracking for Mobile Apps, and then click Sign in with Twitter:

 - After you authorize Attribution Analytics to connect to your Twitter account, you are redirected back to the Attribution Analytics platform.

-- On the Twitter page (in Attribution Analytics), near the right side of the page, click Add Mobile App as shown in the following screenshot.
+- On the Twitter Details page (in Attribution Analytics), near the right side of the page, click Add a New App: